 ST. LOUIS -- Alex Steen made up for lost time on Thursday night.

-The St. Louis winger had a goal and two assists in his return to the lineup and rookie Jake Allen made 28 stops for his first career shutout as the St. Louis Blues rolled to a 3-0 win over the Phoenix Coyotes before 17,852 at the Scottrade Center.
+The St. Louis winger had a goal and two assists in his return to the lineup and rookie Jake Allen made 28 stops for his first career shutout as the Blues rolled to a 3-0 win over the Phoenix Coyotes before 17,852 at the Scottrade Center.

 St. Louis, which has won four of its last five, beat Phoenix for the second time in seven days, including a 6-3 win in Phoenix on March 7.
 The Blues have won five of the last six against their Western Conference rivals.